Psycojoker/fosdem-redbaron/slides.md

 * Laurent Peuch
 * Bram

-En beaucoup trop détailler:
+En beaucoup trop détaillé :
 [http://worlddomination.be/about/about.html](http://worlddomination.be/about/about.html)

 ---

-# Avant de commencer: revisions
+# Avant de commencer : revisions

 ---